up42/openapi-specification/README.md

 The specification follows the API development.
 It reflects the current state of the API.
-It is a continous work in progress since the API will change over time and the specification follows that.
+It is a continous work in progress since the API will change over time and the specification follows it.

 ## Creating issues and contributing